New People's Army: Promotion of LGBT rights

+The NPA has explicitly allowed the recruitment of sexual and gender minorities.
+Many queer Filipinos join the NPA due to the lack of LGBT rights in the Philippines, and they believe that queer liberation can only be achieved through a communist revolution.
+The CPP has recognized "the right to form samesex relationships and changing one's gender" since 1992.
+Kaira Zoe Alburo writes that gay NPA recruits challenge the concept of a hegemonic, "heterosexualized" masculinity in the army in that by enlisting, they create a "new man" who exists outside of the heterosexual ideal of a "real man patterned on being strong, aggressive, and skilled in the art of war".

+Same-gender marriage is permitted by the NPA.
+In 1998, the CPP released the document On Proletarian Relationship of the Sexes, which outlined how romantic relationships and marriages should work under the army.
+The document also covered same-gender relationships, and with its implementation, the queer rights of sexual and gender minorities in the army became more recognized.
 In 2005, the NPA conducted the first recorded gay marriage in the history of the Philippines.
-In contrast to the deeply religious nature of mainstream Filipino society, the NPA leadership openly accepts gay and lesbian people into their ranks.
-However, members' attitudes within the various and largely isolated guerrilla branches can vary.

 The former Filipino president Duterte mocked the NPA's acceptance of LGBT members, erroneously claiming that '40 percent' of NPA members are gay.
 Duterte also claimed that NPA guerrillas once attempted to sexually seduce his son.
 NPA co-founder Jose Maria Sison confirmed that the NPA openly accepted LGBT people and called Duterte's claims "unbelievable".

 International relations

 The Philippine Army had apprehended Eduardo Quitoriano in 1994, who was a NPA liaison officer to the Japanese Red Army and involved in a money laundering case in Switzerland.

 It is reported that the NPA had supported the Naxalites (of India) during the Naxalite–Maoist insurgency by providing training and technical support.

-The CPP-NPA received large-scale support, in the form of arms, $7 million and logistical support, from the Gaddafi government in Libya.
+The CPP-NPA received large-scale support, in the form of arms, $7 million and logistical support, from the Gaddafi government in Libya according to a US Secretary of State.

 Legal status

+Under the Anti-Subversion Act of 1957

-The Government of the Philippines has outlawed the NPA along with the CPP as through the Anti-Subversion Act of 1957 which branded the Partido Komunista ng Pilipinas-1930 and the Hukbalahap as an "organized conspiracy".
-As splinter groups which had roots to the two organization, the ban extended to the CPP-NPA.
-The law was repealed by President Fidel Ramos in October 1992, decriminalizing membership in the NPA and CPP.
+At the time of its inception, Government of the Philippines automatically outlawed the NPA (along with the CPP) through the Anti-Subversion Act of 1957 which had branded the Partido Komunista ng Pilipinas-1930 (PKP) and the Hukbalahap as an "organized conspiracy".
+As splinter groups which had roots to the PKP, the ban extended to the CPP-NPA.

+Repeal of the Anti-Subversion Act of 1957

+The Anti-Subversion Act of 1957 was repealed by President Fidel Ramos in October 1992, decriminalizing membership in the NPA and CPP.